 - Communication and Leadership: Inform and interact, both orally and in writing, with experts and non-specialists concerning the social, economic and political climate of situations surrounding the concepts of race and culture

-- Construct civic engagement with the broader global African community
+- Constructive civic engagement with the broader global African community

 - Data Interpretation: Learn statistical skills and interpret basic quantitative information and patterns